 2. BUDGET YOUR TRIP

 Now that you know when you are visiting WDW and for how long, it is time to look at flights and resorts.
 The main thing here is to focus on spending.
 You want to think as much about spending now so that you barely even have to consider it while you are on vacation.
 The big things are travel and lodging.
+The big things are travel and lodging, and you can always look for ways to cut these expenses, such as looking for smarter travel referral codes that you can use during your trip.
 Take time to assess the ticket prices and flight times to determine what is the most reasonable for your budget.
 Go HERE and check out the places to stay tab for a list of budget ranges from deluxe villas to campgrounds.
 Without determining your exact hotel choice, you can work the price range you are considering into your budget plan.
 The next big plan to consider is realistic meal planning.
 Take into account carts and kiosks as well as table service venues.
 If you drink, be sure to include that in your budget.
 This is a negotiation between budget conscious you and “Hakuna Matata” vacation you.
 Try to be as realistic about your wants as possible, so they don’t come as an unplanned surprise later.
 You should know about how much you will be spending on airfare, lodging, food per day and potential souvenirs.
 You should also consider the cost of park tickets and photo packages if that is of interest as well as room for other discretionary spending.
 Although the transit systems in WDW are plentiful and convenient, a little taxi money set aside will help a lot in an eventual time crunch.